 So, you will need a loop supply that has a voltage of at least 16 volts.

-If there is too much impedance in the supply line to transmitter, the loop supply to the transmitter can be on the edge of being too small, it may happen that the transmitter works perfectly with lower mA signal, but when it needs to deliver high current (for example over 18 mA), the voltage drops too low and the transmitter will switch itself off.
-This is simply because the voltage drop in the connection impedances becomes bigger as the current become bigger.
+If there is too much resistance in the supply line to transmitter, the loop supply to the transmitter can be on the edge of being too small, it may happen that the transmitter works perfectly with lower mA signal, but when it needs to deliver high current (for example over 18 mA), the voltage drops too low and the transmitter will switch itself off.
+This is simply because the voltage drop in the connection resistances becomes bigger as the current become bigger.
 It can happen that with a small current the voltage is acceptable and the transmitter gets enough supply voltage, but with higher current there is too much voltage drop in the connections and the transmitter does not get high enough voltage, and switches off.

 When the transmitter goes off, the current drops and the supply voltage jumps back up again and the transmitter starts to work again normally.
 This kind of intermittent faults are very difficult to find.

 Ex 6 - mA meter / Volt meter

 It is also good to remember that in practice, a mA meter’s internal resistance is not zero ohms, but it has a certain internal resistance (a few ohms or tens of ohms).
 So, there will be some voltage drop over the mA meter in practice.